 Choose RTT Relay Call when you need to call someone who may not have RTT capabilities—this connects the call to a person who can assist you.
-See Change RTT preferences for accessibility for more information about the RTT relay number.
+See Change RTT settings for accessibility for more information about the RTT relay number.

 Note: If you’re restricted to calls with only certain people, an hourglass icon appears next to those people you can’t call.

 After the other person accepts the call, click RTT, then start typing.